MicrosoftDocs/PowerShell-Docs/reference/5.0/PackageManagement/Install-Package.md

 ```

 ### -Force

-Indicates that this cmdlet overrides restrictions that prevent the command from succeeding, as long as the changes do not compromise security.
+Forces the command to run without asking for user confirmation.
+Overrides restrictions that prevent
+`Install-Package` from succeeding, with the exception of security.

 ```yaml
 Type: SwitchParameter